 Overseas economies -- mainly advanced economies -- have been recovering, albeit with a lackluster performance still seen in part.
-In this situation, exports have been picking up.
-Business fixed investment has been on a moderate increasing trend as corporate profits have improved.
+In this situation, exports and industrial production have been picking up, albeit with some fluctuations.
+As corporate profits have improved and business sentiment has generally stayed at a favorable level, business fixed investment has been on a moderate increasing trend.
 Against the background of steady improvement in the employment and income situation, private consumption has been resilient and housing investment has started to pick up.
 Meanwhile, public investment has entered a moderate declining trend, although it remains at a high level.
-Reflecting these developments in demand both at home and abroad, industrial production has been picking up.